cielhaidir/plagiarism-detector/plagiarism_checker_plan.md

 The system is designed in two main parts: an offline **Indexing** process to prepare the data and an online **API Server** to handle real-time plagiarism checks.

 1.  **Phase 1: Indexing (A one-time setup process)**
-    *   The large `proposal.csv` file will be processed once to create an efficient, searchable "index."
+    *   The large `skripsi_with_skema.csv` file will be processed once to create an efficient, searchable "index."
 This index will contain pre-processed text and its corresponding numerical vector representation.
 This process runs at the start of the application, and the resulting index is saved to disk to avoid re-running it on every launch.

 2.  **Phase 2: API Server (The live service)**
     *   A lightweight web server (using Flask for Python) will serve the API.